 RCIA is a process for those who are un-baptized or baptized, discerning a call to become Roman Catholic, as well as those who are baptized in the Catholic faith and are seeking full initiation through the Sacraments of Reconciliation, First Holy Communion, and Confirmation.
 Good Shepherd Catholic Church offers sessions year-round.
 As having been created with unique gifts and journeys, each participant's journey is unique, therefore the process and preparation is also unique.
 Please contact Laura to inquire about the journey.
-We offer sessions on Sunday mornings (including 9:30 Mass and a session through noon) and Thursday evening sessions (6:00-7:30).
+We offer sessions on Sunday mornings (including 9:30 Mass and a session through noon) and Thursday evening sessions, virtual, 6:30-7:30.

-RCIA is a process for those over the age of seven who are un-baptized or baptized, discerning a call to become Roman Catholic, as well as those who are baptized in the Catholic faith and are seeking full initiation through the Sacraments of Reconciliation, First Holy Communion, and Confirmation.
+OCIA is a process for those over the age of seven who are un-baptized or baptized, discerning a call to become Roman Catholic, as well as those who are baptized in the Catholic faith and are seeking full initiation through the Sacraments of Reconciliation, First Holy Communion, and Confirmation.
 Good Shepherd Catholic Church offers several different options for the preparation process.
 As having been created with unique gifts and journeys, each young person's journey is unique, therefore the process is unique for each person.
 Please contact Laura to inquire about the journey.
 We offer sessions on Wednesday evenings, Sunday evenings, and through Good Shepherd Catholic Church School.

 Good Shepherd Catholic Church traditionally prepares young people for the Sacraments of Reconciliation and First Holy Eucharist/Communion at seven years of age--but only after the child has participated in a minimum of one full year of basic religious education.
 The preparation can be done through the parish Religious Education Program (REP) or through enrollment in Good Shepherd Church School.
-Those who are 9th grade or older and seek First Reconciliation, First Holy Eucharist, and Confirmation, are brought into full initiation through RCIA.
+Those who are 9th grade or older and seek First Reconciliation, First Holy Eucharist, and Confirmation, are brought into full communion through OCIA.

 Candidates for Confirmation at Good Shepherd Catholic Church are traditionally prepared in the 9th grade.
 The 9th grade is considered a gateway for students towards high learning, diverse social situations, and particularly a young person's search for their place in the world and striving for being good stewards of the unique giftedness, God-given in each of us.
 Candidates are required to have had prior religious education before beginning preparation for the Sacrament.
 The Confirmation Program usually begins in early fall each year, with the Sacrament being conferred by our bishop during the Easter season.
 Please contact Laura for additional information.